 Perry worked in a big hydrotherapy and general out-patient practice before realising that her passion lies in sports-specific injuries.
 She has spent the past 13 years working with various athletes, from social runners to competitive and national sportsmen and women.

-Perry is a competitive Masters swimmer so she can usually be seen with wet hair and goggle eyes at work.
-Her other hobbies include running, gym, surfing, playing golf and playing the piano.
+She is a competitive Masters swimmer so she can usually be seen with wet hair and goggle eyes at work.

 Anna Prinsloo graduated suma cum laude from UCT in 2002.

 After completing her community service at Eben Donges Hospital in Worcester she began her physiotherapy career at the Sports Science Institute of South Africa.

 Since then she has continued to gain experience in the field of sport and orthopedic manual physiotherapy in various Cape Town-based private practices.